Jacobs007/Policy-Incubator_European_Committee_of_the_Regions/README.md

-# Policy-Incubator challenge (2020), imposed by European Committee of the Regions
+# Policy-Incubator challenge (2020), imposed by the European Committee of the Regions

 Contents:
 - A method for stratified random sampling in small-N studies (stratification based on one background variable).